Mendelian Genetics Monohybrid Plant Cross

 Probability and Mendelian Genetics

 The Punnett square provides a visual representation of the probabilities involved in genetic crosses.
 Each square represents an equally likely outcome.
-Therefore, the probability of an F2 plant having purple flowers is ¾ (75%), while the probability of it having white flowers is ¼ (25%).
+That's why, the probability of an F2 plant having purple flowers is ¾ (75%), while the probability of it having white flowers is ¼ (25%).

 These probabilities are based on the assumption of random fertilization, where each sperm has an equal chance of fertilizing each egg.
-However, in real-world scenarios, deviations from these expected ratios can occur due to factors such as small sample sizes, gene interactions, or environmental influences.
+On the flip side, in real-world scenarios, deviations from these expected ratios can occur due to factors such as small sample sizes, gene interactions, or environmental influences.

 Beyond Simple Dominance: Exploring Other Inheritance Patterns